General Research Interests

 Climate change is exacerbating the effects of fire suppression in the west, and prescribed fire and forest thinning are two ways of mitigating these effects.
 Sugar pine is an important species in these forests, and was historically dominant before fire suppression.
 We looked at how these treatments affect mating patterns in this species and discuss how this may affect long-term forest dynamics. (see 3D stem map to the left; more about Teakettle Experimental Forest here).

-Whitebark pine is a foundational species in many high elevation forests and plays an important role in ecosystem function and services.
+Whitebark pine (Pinus albicaulis) is a foundational species in many high elevation forests and plays an important role in ecosystem function and services.
 Despite its influential role in these systems, whitebark pine is listed as a threatened species by IUCN.
 Therefore, understanding the spatial scale of adaptation in this species is vital for conservation efforts.
 Even so, much of our knowledge regarding adaptation in trees comes from broad geographic ranges, often beyond the scale at which most forest management is applied.
 Using a common garden we found that whitebark pine is adapted across the fine spatial scales of the Lake Tahoe Basin despite highly shared genetic variation across populations.
 We further showed that the adaptive signal driven by water availability is apparent across common garden and genomicw data, likely due to the rain shadow on the eastern Siera Nevada. (to the left see map of sampled populations from the Lake Tahoe Basin, and how quickly the rainshadow reduces annual preciptation by 50% in just under 15 miles)

 Linkage maps and the genomic architecture of local adaptation